wazuh/wazuh-documentation/source/user-manual/registering/cli/using-command-line-macos.rst

 MacOS X hosts
 =============

-To register an agent using the command line, first, follow the steps from the **Manager** section and then, from the **Agent** section.
+To register the Wazuh agent using the command line, first, follow the steps from the **Manager** section and then, from the **Agent** section.

 Manager
 ^^^^^^^